VRLabs/15-Bits-Position-Rotation-Networking/README.md

 Proximity receivers find what constraint adjustments need to be made to reach a target position, and physbone angle parameters are used to reach a target rotation.
 Data is sent over the network in 18 steps.
 Sync time depends on the FPS of the host and when a remote viewer has joined the instance, relative to the state machine networking cycle.
 Average times are 6 to 13 seconds.

 - 1 Material (For anti-culling)
-- 20 Objects
+- 19 Objects
-- 20 Constraints
+- 19 Constraints
 - 4 Contact Receivers
 - 2 Contact Senders
 - 2 PhysBones
-- 1 PhysBone Colliders
+- 1 PhysBone Collider
 - 1 Animator Layer
 - 1 Float, 7 Booleans
 - 15 Bits